Avoid Legalism: Emphasize the Law

 The Law as a Covenant

 The law as a covenant says, “Do this and live” (Lev 18:5; Ez 20:11; Lk 10:28; Rom 10:5; Gal 3:12).
 It demands perfect obedience for eternal life (Gal 3:12; 5:3).
 It makes no provision for forgiveness of sins (Gal 3:10).
 The law covenant is inflexible and absolute.
 Even one sin against the law covenant brings guilt and eternal condemnation.
-That means we’re all condemned in the court of the law covenant because we’re all sinners.
+That means that in Adam, all are condemned in the court of the law covenant.
 The good news is that Christ’s perfect obedience to the terms of the law covenant brings justification and eternal life for all who belong to Him.

 If, however, we forget the law covenant’s strict requirement of perfect obedience for justification and eternal life, then we’ll inevitably start to think that we can imperfectly keep the law for our justification and eternal life.
 This isn’t theoretical.
 N.T.
 Wright, popular among many evangelicals, teaches that we initially receive justification and life by grace, but we retain our justification and life by a kind of imperfect soft-obedience to the law.
 Wright, and those who follow him, have forgotten the strict demands of the law as a covenant.